-Responsibilities include management of all aspects of field, lab, and modeling efforts for the hydrogeophysical study of solute fate and transport in porous media.
-Duties include: hypothesis development, literature review, collection, analysis, and visualization of field and lab data, instrument maintenance, report writing, and supervising of undergraduate research students and graduate research students, overseeing data collection procedures, supervising experimental procedures, review of data for quality control, data management, supervision of data entry/data analysis, analysis of research hypotheses using modeling, inverse methods, and multivariate statistical methods, and the development of independent and collaborative presentations and peer-reviewed publications.
+Duties include: hypothesis development, literature review, collection of pilot data, report writing, and supervising of undergraduate research students and graduate research students, overseeing data collection procedures, supervising numerical modeling procedures, review of data for quality control, supervision of data entry/data analysis, analysis of research hypothesis using and the development of independent and collaborative presentations and publications.
 Scholars are expected to demonstrate compliance with established guidelines and regulatory standards for research including biosafety, responsible conduct of research and human subjects training.
-Approximately 80% of the postdoctoral scholar’s time will be devoted to research.
-Approximately 20% of the postdoctoral scholar’s time will be devoted to managing the day-to-day activity of undergraduate and graduate research students in the laboratory and field.
+Approximately 75% of the postdoctoral scholar's time will be devoted to data collection, numerical model setup, processing numerical model outputs, spatial analyses and writing up of results.
+Approximately 25% of the postdoctoral scholar's time will be devoted to managing the day-to-day activity of undergraduate and graduate research students in the laboratory.

 Special Instructions To Application: